avkonst/hookstate/docs/index/docs/37-extensions-identifiable.md

 import { PreviewSample } from '../src/PreviewSample'

-A simple plugin which allows to associate string metadata with a state.
+A simple extension which allows to associate string metadata with a state.

 <PreviewSample example="plugin-identifiable" />